mozilla-releng/mozilla-linux-pkg-manager/README.md

 - `--region`: The cloud region the repository is hosted in.

 #### Examples
-Clean up firefox and firefox l10n .deb packages that are older than 365 days:
+Clean up firefox and firefox l10n packages that are older than 365 days:
 ```bash
 mozilla-linux-pkg-manager \
 clean-up \